-Intimacy and sexuality issues are common among breast cancer survivors, but are often overlooked by healthcare professionals whose attitude is often that intimacy and sexuality are not important when you are battling breast cancer.
+Intimacy and sexuality issues are common among breast cancer survivors, but can sometimes be overlooked when you are battling breast cancer.
 Of course fighting cancer is the priority, but it should not overshadow your quality of life, and intimacy and sexuality are often a crucial part of life.